cbartholomew69/Book_Lender/README.md

 Book Lending App

-Project Requirements
+Project Requirements:

-The guidelines listed below were provided by the project markdown:

-User of MongoDB and Express to create data CRUD Produce that expresses at least two models and are able to the Create, Update, Edit and Delete books and users.
+To be able to use Nodes.js, MongoDB and Express to create CRUD for my books and users.
+Create at least two models and be able to Create, Update, Edit and Delete.

-Necessary Deliverables
+Deliverables:

 A working app, hosted on the heroku with link, working app in our Github repo A Git repository hosted on Github, with no less than 30 commits.

 MVP Some of the MVP that was needed to complete the project:

-A working create page that allows to create a book
-The ability for users to create, edit, and delete their info The ability for users to be able to view books
+A working create page that allows creating of a book The ability for users to create, edit, and delete their info The ability for users to be able to view all books
+The ability to view all users

 Technologies: